 Stud dogs are regularly retired in favour of the younger and more recently qualified dogs.

-Bitches that we choose to breed from are only allowed three litters, they then retire and either wriggle their way into the house with us, or are rehomed to friends or family to enjoy the lazy life.
+Bitches that we choose to breed from are usually only allowed three litters, they then retire and either wriggle their way into the house with us, or are rehomed to friends or family to enjoy the lazy life.